jlpistole/SimpleCmdBasedTraining/SingleMotorSubsystem.md

 </details>

-4. Create a private helper method to stop the motor, which will set the current spin direction to none.
+4. Create a private helper method to stop the motor that sets the current spin direction to none.
 Create another private helper method to tell the motor to spin in a specified direction.
 If the direction for this method is none, call the stop motor method.
 Otherwise, set the currrent spin direction accordingly.

 <details>
   <summary>How-to: an example implementation</summary>